Michael G. DeGroote Centre for Learning and Discovery, Room 3308, ext. 22815

 Guelph, ON, N1G 5E2

-Applicants to BHSc (Honours) Level 1 must apply to OUAC by January 15th.
+Applications for all studies beginning in September must be received by OUAC no later than February 1st.
 Secondary schools will forward mid-term and final transcripts directly to OUAC in support of applications.

 Applicants With Qualifications Equivalent to Ontario Secondary School

 Applicants from other provinces should contact the Ontario Universities’ Application Centre (OUAC) for an application package for admission consideration.
 Please refer to the OUAC address above.
 Applicants must also have their official transcripts forwarded to Enrolment Services (Admissions), McMaster University, Gilmour Hall, Room 108, 1280 Main Street West, Hamilton, Ontario, L8S 4L8.
 Applicants are also required to complete a mandatory Supplementary Application Form on-line from the program web site by February 1st.
 Supplementary Applications are to be submitted electronically via the web at: fhs.mcmaster.ca/bhsc

 Applicants from other countries should contact the Office of International Affairs at www.mcmaster.ca/oia or (905) 525-9140, ext 24211 for details.

-Applicants from other post-secondary institutions are required to apply through the Ontario Universities’ Application Centre (OUAC) (please refer to the OUAC address above) by April 1st and complete a mandatory Supplementary Application by the specified deadline date.
-Supplementary Application details will be posted on the program website at: bhsc.mcmaster.ca.
+Applicants from other post-secondary institutions are required to apply through the Ontario Universities’ Application Centre (OUAC) (please refer to the OUAC address above.) and complete a mandatory Supplementary Application by April 1st.
+Supplementary Applications are to be submitted electronically via the web at: fhs.mcmaster.ca/bhsc.

 Second Degree Applicants